• Home

 Last year, Times writer Ron Liber issued an open call for high school seniors whose essays focused on those subjects to send in their work.
 The best of them would be featured in a column in the Your Money section.

-An essay by Lyle Li, now a New York University freshman, was produced into a video by The Times.
+Lyle Li, now a New York University freshman, was produced into a video by The Times.

 Liber is looking for those wonderful stories again this year.
 If your essay shares a story along those lines, send it to [email protected], and it may be featured in Times Your Money column in May.

 When it comes to tips on writing your college essay, everyone's got advice.
 And most of the Top 10 or Top 7 or Top 25 lists are pretty much the same.